 Activities focus on promoting and furthering the interests of individual members worldwide.
 Membership development activities, programs, and outreaches target member retention, renewal, recruitment, and recognition.
 These activities serve ComSoc members worldwide and their implementation is handled in collaboration with the four ComSoc Regional Directors AP, EMEA, LA and NA and ComSoc staff.

 The Board reports to the Member and Global Activities Council (MGA-C).
-Board membership and term limits shall be specified in the Bylaws.

 Duties of the Director include, but are not limited to, the following: